GSA/idmanagement.gov/_playbooks/playbook-pam.md

 1. **Password vaulting** stores and rotates passwords managed by a PAM tool.

 1. **Session monitoring** records each privileged session.
 This can help with monitoring, logging, and auditing or be used for training purposes.
 A session recording can include an actual live screen recording or keystroke recording.
 2. **Advanced Automated Account Discovery** provides immediate control over rogue accounts and devices as soon as they are created or discovered.
-This feature is key to mitigate a [malicious Active Directory ticket-granting activity](https://www.cisa.gov/uscert/ncas/alerts/aa22-110a) such as "Kerberoasting" or a Golden Ticket attack.
+This feature is key to mitigate a [malicious Active Directory ticket-granting activity](https://www.cisa.gov/uscert/ncas/alerts/aa22-110a){:class="usa-link usa-link--external"} such as "Kerberoasting" or a Golden Ticket attack.

 # Conclusion